akando42/next-map/public/content/posts/01-25/index.md

 - Only continuously maintained Royal Lineages in the world are: Russian Royal, Romanian Royal and Rwanda Royal while other Royals around the world are Doctor Movie Props.  ==> Only NATO CAAC still maintain their Blonde, Brunette and Black Royal lineages.

 - Post-Colonial THAI SIAM are HIV patients with GUNs ==> SI-ARMED SIAM

+### The GeoGen Area major Gene Groups with their Common and Different features.
+- The North West Chiangmai Lighter Skin with more Tibetan East Asian mix from Southern China and Vietnam.
+- The North East Mekong native Khmer gene group with less refined facial features but lighter skin color.
+- The Southern Phukhet Bangkok Pattaya Darker Skin tone with more Indian Mix.
+- XO Hooker population from China and Western Human Farms in Australia, US and Europe with current Thai Prime Minister Paetongtarn Shinawatra a PS-SF-XO Pattaya.
+- Large Chinese marine merchant population.
+Currently there are 7-10 million Chinese marine merchants settled in Bangkok and Pattaya.

 ### Present and Past National Border
 Thailand Tay Land used to be 4 different kingdoms: